Power Series Ln 1 X 1 X

 • Forgetting the Alternating Sign: The alternating sign is a crucial characteristic of the series.
 Omitting the (-1)^(n+1) factor will drastically change the result.

-• Incorrectly Manipulating the Series: When manipulating the series (e.g., substituting, differentiating, or integrating), ensure that you perform the operations correctly on each term.
+• Incorrectly Manipulating the Series: When manipulating the series (e.g., substituting, differentiating, or integrating), see to it that you perform the operations correctly on each term.

 • Confusing with Other Logarithm Series: Be careful not to confuse the power series for ln(1+x) with power series for other logarithmic functions or related functions.